 When: Thursday, November 25, 1:00 pm to 10 pm

 Cost: 88,000 pesos per person

 Patrick’s Irish Pub is a large sports bar in Parque Lleres in El Poblado that enables customers to enjoy an American sports bar experience.
 This is the largest sports bar in Medellín I am aware of with two floors.
 And it is very popular with expats and tourists visiting the city.

-For 2019, Patrick’s is hosting its 7th annual Thanksgiving dinner.
-The dinner costs 70,000 peso per person and includes homestyle turkey, mashed potatoes, turkey gravy, mixed veggies, homemade stuffing, cranberry sauce, fresh roll with butter, and pumpkin pie with whip cream.
+For 2021, Patrick’s is hosting its 8th annual Thanksgiving dinner.
+The dinner costs 88,000 peso per person and includes homestyle turkey, mashed potatoes, turkey gravy, mixed veggies, homemade stuffing, cranberry sauce, fresh roll with butter, and pumpkin or apple pie with whip cream.
 Reservations and walk-ins are welcome.
 Note: Reservations for Thanksgiving must be done in Patrick’s Facebook Messenger or at 300.339.4589.